ml2425/agent-capstone/README.md

 6. **Built-in Tools** - Google Search tool from ADK used in MCQ generation agent for finding medically plausible distractors when KB coverage is insufficient.

-These agents and tools are available in the codebase and can be integrated into workflows via the ADK runner.
-The current UI uses direct API calls for MCQ generation, but the agent infrastructure is in place for future extensibility.
+**Usage**: The SequentialAgent pipeline is used in the auto-processing workflow (`_auto_process_source()` in `app/ui/gradio_app.py`) for automated source processing.
+The MCQ Builder tab uses direct API calls for on-demand MCQ generation, providing faster response times and better control over the user experience.
+Both approaches are fully functional and serve different use cases.

 ## Running the App